 You were born to create.
 The question is - are you creating?
 Are you bringing into the world that thing that only you can bring to life?
 That thing or maybe more than one thing that will make you feel fully alive, fulfilled and excited.
 It could be a song, a book, a painting, an invention, a garden, a trip, a business idea, a movie script, a design, a speech, a comedy routine, a dance, an app, a new relationship, a new improved old relationship, a calm mind, a new habit, a new career or a new direction in life.

 I’ve found that most, if not all, people have a creative dream inside them that they want to turn into a reality.
 And if they don't take action on these dreams they pay a price in terms of their happiness, growth and vitality.
-Is this the year that you turn your creative dream into an active process that gets you the results you want?
-Is this your year to create?
-If it is, what is stopping you?
+So if you're not taking action on your creative dreams what's stopping you?

 "Threads of genius and purpose are present in everyone, but only become visible when something creative is attempted." ~ William Blake, English poet (1757 – 1827)